- Main

 Abstract

-A back action from Dirac electrons in graphene on the hybridization of radiative and evanescent fields is found as an analogy to Newton's third law.
-Here, the back action appears as a localized polarization field which greatly modifies an incident surface-plasmon-polariton (SPP) field.
-This yields a high sensitivity to local dielectric environments and provides a scrutiny tool for molecules or proteins selectively bounded with carbons.
-A scattering matrix is shown with varied frequencies nearby the surface-plasmon (SP) resonance for the increase, decrease and even a full suppression of the polarization field, which enables accurate effective-medium theories to be constructed for Maxwell-equation finite-difference time-domain methods.
-Moreover, double peaks in the absorption spectra for hybrid SP and graphene-plasmon modes are significant only with a large conductor plasma frequency, but are overshadowed by a round SPP peak at a small plasma frequency as the graphene is placed close to conductor surface.
-These resonant absorptions facilitate the polariton-only excitations, leading to polariton condensation for a threshold-free laser.
+The effects of induced optical polarization by Dirac electrons in graphene on the hybridization of radiative and evanescent fields are found.
+Such effects result in a localized polarization field which significantly modifies an incident surface-plasmon-polariton (SPP) field.
+This yields a high sensitivity to local dielectric environments and provides an investigative tool for molecules or proteins selectively bound with carbons.
+A scattering matrix is utilized with varied frequencies in the vicinity of the surface-plasmon (SP) resonance for the increase, decrease, and even a full suppression of the polarization field, which enables accurate effective-medium theories to be constructed for Maxwell-equation finite-difference time-domain methods.
+Moreover, double peaks in the absorption spectra for hybrid SP and graphene-plasmon modes are significant only with a large conductor plasma frequency, but are overshadowed by a round SPP peak at a small plasma frequency as the graphene is placed close to the conductor surface.
+These resonant absorptions facilitate polariton-only excitations, leading to polariton condensation for a threshold-free laser.

 Many UC-authored scholarly publications are freely available on this site because of the UC's open access policies.
 Let us know how this access is important for you.